shreyan001/Pakt/README.md

 - **Fluid trust pods:** Enable teams to spin up ad-hoc pods with pooled reputation collateral and automated dispute insurance.

 ## Getting Started (Hackathon Sandbox)
-1. Clone the repo and install dependencies with `pnpm install`.
+1. Clone the repo and install dependencies with `pnpm install` or `yarn install`.
-2. Populate `.env` with WalletConnect Project ID, NextAuth secrets, and Polygon RPC keys.
+2. Copy `.env.example` to `.env` and populate with your API keys (see **Environment Variables** section above).
 3. Deploy agreement primitives to Polygon Amoy via Hardhat scripts in `contracts/`.
-4. Run `pnpm dev` to experiment with agent-assisted agreement creation and verification dashboards.
+4. Run `pnpm dev` or `yarn dev` to experiment with agent-assisted agreement creation and verification dashboards.
 5. Use the Polygon faucet to fund test wallets, then simulate milestone releases and Superfluid streams.

 ## Contributing